-Run the Get-UnifiedGroup cmdlet in Exchange Online to view properties for a team or an Microsoft 365 Group.
+Run the Get-UnifiedGroup cmdlet in Exchange Online to view properties for a team or a Microsoft 365 Group.
 This is a good way to get the URL for the site that's associated with a team or a group.
-For example, the following command displays selected properties for an Microsoft 365 Group named Senior Leadership Team:
+For example, the following command displays selected properties for a Microsoft 365 Group named Senior Leadership Team:

 Get-UnifiedGroup "Senior Leadership Team" | FL DisplayName,Alias,PrimarySmtpAddress,SharePointSiteUrl DisplayName : Senior Leadership Team Alias : seniorleadershipteam PrimarySmtpAddress : firstname.lastname@example.org SharePointSiteUrl : https://contoso.sharepoint.com/sites/seniorleadershipteam